 I maintain complete control of the production by processing the images myself (Photoshop) and doing very little more than some cropping, adjusting contrast and sharpening for printing onto heavyweight paper using archival quality inks.

-All prints, large and small, plus a range of cards are for sale through the shop - a full range of my greeting cards are permantely on sale in the the Witham Hall shop.
+All prints, large and small, plus a range of cards were for sale through the shop - a full range of my greeting cards are permantely on sale in the the Witham Hall shop.

 Many thanks for visiting and taking the time to browse.

 For people who were unable to see the exhibition, this link shows the images exhibited - though not always in the grouping at the exhibition - and, regrettably in these days of digital downloading, all are watermarked to make copying and using more of a problem!!